easystats/easystats/paper/paper.md

 # Summary

-The **easystats** project is a collection of R packages that provides a unified and intuitive framework for statistical analysis.
+The **easystats** project is a collection of R packages that provides a unified and intuitive framework for data wrangling and statistical analysis.
 The ecosystem is built around a "tidyverse-like" philosophy of consistency, user-friendliness, and interoperability between packages.
 It aims to simplify the process of preparing, conducting, interpreting, and reporting statistical analyses by offering tools for a wide range of common tasks.
-These tasks include, for instance, data wrangling [`{datawizard}`, @patil_datawizard_2022], model assessment [`{performance}`, @Lüdecke2020performance], understanding and describing model parameters [`{parameters}`, @Lüdecke2020parameters], including Bayesian models [`{bayestestR}`, @Makowski2019], computation of effect sizes [`{effectsize}`, @Ben-Shachar2020], calculating and visualizing marginal effects [`{modelbased}`, @Makowski2025modelbased], and generating publication-ready figures [`{see}`, @ludecke_see_2021] or reports of statistical models (`{report}`).
+These tasks include, for instance, data wrangling [`{datawizard}`, @patil_datawizard_2022], model assessment [`{performance}`, @Lüdecke2020performance], understanding and describing model parameters [`{parameters}`, @Lüdecke2020parameters], including Bayesian models [`{bayestestR}`, @Makowski2019], computation of effect sizes [`{effectsize}`, @Ben-Shachar2020], calculating and visualizing marginal effects [`{modelbased}`, @Makowski2025modelbased], and generating publication-ready figures [`{see}`, @ludecke_see_2021] or reports of statistical models [`{report}`, @report_remi_2023].
 The **easystats** ecosystem is designed to be accessible to both novice and experienced R users, promoting reproducible research and a more seamless workflow from data exploration to result communication.

 # Statement of Need